vectordotdev/vector/website/content/en/guides/advanced/parsing-csv-logs-with-lua.md

 ```

 With this `source` the `csv` module is loaded when Vector is started up (or if the `lua` transform is added later and the
-config is [automatically reloaded][docs.administration.process-management#automatic-reload-on-changes]) and can
-be used through the global variable `csv`.
+config is automatically reloaded) and can be used through the global variable `csv`.

 ## Implementing Custom Parsing